jacsor/MRS/README.md

-Probabilistic multi-resolution scanning for two-sample differences
+Probabilistic multi-resolution scanning for cross-sample variation
 ================================

 This package fits the MRS algorithm for comparison across probability distributions.